longshotlabs/composable-forms/docs/spec/form.md

 PropTypes.obj
 ```

 If the form is editing an existing object, it will be provided here.
-This is a basic JavaScript object which you can expect to match the structure of the object that the form component builds and passes to `onChanging`, `onChanged`, and `onSubmit`.
+This is a basic JavaScript object which you can expect to match the structure of the object that the form component builds and passes to `onChanging`, `onChange`, and `onSubmit`.

 While we recommend that any change to this value should reset the internally stored, work-in-progress value, it is not required.
-If you update the value in state, you must call `onChanging` and `onChanged` with the new value.
+If you update the value in state, you must call `onChanging` and `onChange` with the new value.

 ### validateOn